haasr/woolychat_releases/readme.md

 > this and using the commit history info).
 The repository is found here: github.com/TzerAWK/woolychat_releases

 > They have a directory called `weightometer` with a zip file called `woolychat_releases.zip` in the repository.
 > The zip file contains several executables.
-It appears to include a pre-compiled LuaJIT for Windows and has a
+It appears to include a pre-compiled LuaJIT standalone interpertor
-> script intended to call an executable passing the name of a text file as an argument.
-The text file appears
+> for Windows and has a script intended to call an executable passing the name of a text file as an argument.
-> to contain Lua bytecode.
-So basically just beware of that repo and don't download anything from it.
-I have
+> The text file appears to contain Lua bytecode.
+So basically just beware of that repo and don't download anything
-> reported it to Github.
+> from it.
+I have reported it to Github.

 WoolyChat provides a contemporary web interface for Ollama with file attachments, conversation management, and a guided setup wizard - all packaged as a standalone desktop app that requires no technical setup.